All the ways to use Alexa and Echo Dot

 Where possible, install the Dot in your ceiling.

 We created a unique bracket and set of adapters for doing this!
-We call the combination a "Dot Kit" and we have one for every iteration of Echo Dot, from Amazon's first version to the current spherical 4th generation.
+We call the combination a "Dot Kit" and we have one for every iteration of Echo Dot, from Amazon's first version to the current spherical 5th generation.
 Run a Cat 5 (or higher) cable from your stereo, home theater receiver, or whole-house audio system to the Dot's location.
-See our Alexa Ceiling Mounts page for details.

 When ceiling installation and running Cat cable is not possible, there are other options.